jodelunas/Credit_Risk_Analysis/README.md

 ### Summary

 Of all the tests preformed, Adaboost classifier preformed the best.
 The balanced accuracy score was very high at ~92%.
 The low-risk precision scores were also very high, leaving few high risk applicants mistaken for low-risk.
 This is ideal when looking for credit-risk.
+Having a lot of loans approved for high-risk applicants could result in many not being paid back.
 However, the low scores for high risk is allowing for a large number of false positives.
 This could cost the bank a lot in  missed revenue.
 My suggestion would be to look for a better option.